nerdy-glasses-tester/WebDriverIO-Selenium-Javascript/README.md

 npx wdio config

-?
-Where is your automation backend located?
-On my local machine ?
-Which framework do you want to use? mocha
+-Where is your automation backend located?
+On my local machine

+-Which framework do you want to use? mocha

-?
-Do you want to use a compiler?
+-Do you want to use a compiler?
 No!

-?
-Where are your test specs located? ./test/specs/**/*.js ?
-Do you want WebdriverIO to autogenerate some test files?
-Yes ?
-Do you want to use page objects (https://martinfowler.com/bliki/PageObject.html)?
-Yes ?
-Where are your page objects located? ./test/pageobjects/**/*.js ?
-Which reporter do you want to use? spec
+-Where are your test specs located? ./test/specs/**/*.js

+-Do you want WebdriverIO to autogenerate some test files?
+Yes

+-Do you want to use page objects (https://martinfowler.com/bliki/PageObject.html)?
+Yes

+-Where are your page objects located? ./test/pageobjects/**/*.js

+-Which reporter do you want to use? spec

-?
-Do you want to add a service to your test setup? chromedriver ?
-What is the base url? http://localhost
+-Do you want to add a service to your test setup? chromedriver

+-What is the base url? http://localhost

 Put in wdio.conf.js file
     reporters: ['spec'],
     port: 4444,

 npm install --save-dev prettier

 Create .prettierrc file in root of folder with
 {
     "semi": false,